2007 East Timorese parliamentary election: Electoral system

 East Timorese over the age of 17 were eligible to vote.
 The electoral system was based on proportional representation of parties according to their share of the nationwide vote.
 Parliament can have between 52 and 65 deputies.
 Only registered parties and electoral alliances were allowed to draw up lists of candidates, but individuals on the list did not have to belong to the party, allowing independent candidates to enter parliament.
 Under a new rule, at least a quarter of all persons on each list had to be women.
 In the previous parliament, without this quota, 22 of the 88 deputies were female.
 A total of 90 people had to be on a party list, with the final 25 candidates being replacements for any retiring deputies.

 Also new was a three-percent hurdle, so that for the first time parties with a lower share of the vote could not enter parliament.
 Under these circumstances, only four of twelve parties would have been in parliament in the previous parliament.
 The D'Hondt method was used to determine the distribution of seats.
-The directly elected representatives of the 13 districts of East Timor were no longer elected.
+The directly elected representatives of the 13 districts of Timor-Leste were no longer elected.
 Twelve of these seats had previously been held by Fretilin, and the 13th district representative was an independent candidate.
 The election campaign ran for 30 days, after which there were two days of rest before election day.
 In the new parliament, deputies are no longer allowed to change parties.
 If they wish to do so, they must return their mandate and it will be filled by a successor from the party list.

-A week before the election, the ballots reached East Timor by chartered plane accompanied by representatives of CNE and the electoral authority STAE (Secretáriado Técnico de Administração Eleitoral).
+A week before the election, the ballots reached Timor-Leste by chartered plane accompanied by representatives of CNE and the electoral authority STAE (Secretáriado Técnico de Administração Eleitoral).
 652,000 pieces were produced at a printing plant in Surabaya, Indonesia.
 Indonesian authorities supervised the production of the ballots.
 Before the ballots were sent out, they were packaged by STAE and UNMIT officials for onward distribution to the districts.
 The ballots are numbered consecutively with a serial number on a tear-off slip so that distribution can be better monitored.
 The reason for this was the irregularities during the presidential elections in the same year.

 Vote counting was conducted differently due to a new law, according to which votes were to be counted at district counting centres, rather than at polling stations as they were formerly.
 It was required of parties that one out of every four candidates on their candidate lists be women.